 Dr. Wilson: Well, I agree with that person, and I actually enjoy thinking of science as like a religion that worships truth as its god.
 I think that there is two aspects of that.
 The one that the person you described focuses on is like an individual aspect of being a scientist, which is like spirituality.
 We even call it the spirit of inquiry, right?

 Dr. Wilson: The spirit of inquiry.
 You know, the fact that we're impelled to use that word "spirit" in our everyday lives tells you that it's an important word and that it's referring to something tangible, as intangible as it might seem.
 But I think the other thing about science that warrants comparison with religion is the sociological aspects, the fact that individuals are hopelessly biased, they cannot perceive the truth by themselves.

 Science is not just an individual activity.
 We expect our scientists, we exhort them, to be as objective as they can and a good scientist tries to do so very earnestly, but still fails.
 So therefore, there must be a social process that causes science to work to be a truth-discovering process.
 And that's also similar to religions in which a person basically does the right thing not only because they want to, but also because they're in a system that locks them into it.
 A good religion is bristling with social control mechanisms [laugh].

 Ms. Tippett: Right, and science is too in its way, huh?

 Dr. Wilson: And science is bristling with social control mechanisms.
 We need those.
 So I think that we could make science stronger by stressing these comparisons with religions.
 Then, of course, there's the crucial difference, which is that science worships truth as its god — factual truth as its god, and other religions do not.

-Our senior producer is Dave McGuire.
-Trent Gilliss is our senior editor.
+Our intern is Megan Bender.
+Trent Gilliss is senior editor.